 Second floors and roofs

-Floor systems are usually conventional dimension lumber or I-joists with walls and roofs conventional frame construction.
+Floor systems are usually conventional dimension lumber or engineered i-joists with walls and roofs conventional frame or engineered truss construction.
 Straw bale can be used for second floor walls but does not adapt well to gable ends and angles under roofs.
 If second floor is frame stud construction, it is recommended the framing be wrapped on the exterior with rigid foam insulation to reduce associated thermal bridging and increase R-values.

 Doors and Window